memoryleak47/slotted-egraphs-artifact/README.md

 In this repository, we will collect the benchmarks from our paper into one artifact.

-The main entry point of our benchmarks are the `docker-entry.sh` file, it builds a Docker container and runs all benchmarks within it.
 Each of the three benchmarks corresponds to a folder (functional-array-language, lean-egg, sdql) with a `main.sh` file in it.
 This `main.sh` is the entry point of that benchmark and will be ran only within the docker image.

 ## Functional Array Language